danwing/cidfi/draft-wing-cidfi.md

   3. Network elements connect to the server by using the same UDP 4-tuple as the client's existing QUIC session with the server.
 This is the metadata side channel.
-  4. Over that side channel, the QUIC server communicates its QUIC CID-to-DSCP mappings to the network elements and the network elements send network performance data to the server.
+  4. Over that side channel, the QUIC server communicates its mapping from transmitted QUIC Destination CIDs to packet metadata.
+Over that same side channel the CIDFI network element communicates network performance data to the server.

 These steps are described below.